KubeDeckio/KubeBuddy/docs/usage/docker-usage.md

   ghcr.io/kubedeckio/kubebuddy:$tagId
 ```

-→ See [Configuration File](./kubebuddy-config.md) for all options.
+→ See [Configuration File Options](./kubebuddy-config.md) for all available settings.

+## 🔐 Security Tips

+* **Never pass secrets in plain CLI commands**.
+Use `--env-file` or a secrets manager where possible.
+* Ensure your kubeconfig contains only the context(s) you want to scan.
+* On Windows, use full paths (e.g., `C:/Users/yourname/.kube/config`) instead of `$HOME`.

-## 🛠️ Setup for AKS (Required for `AKS_MODE`)
+## 📘 AKS Setup Notes

-To use AKS-specific features in Docker (via `AKS_MODE`), you need to set up a Service Principal (SPN), assign roles, and configure access to your cluster.
+To use `AKS_MODE`, you must:

+* Create a Service Principal (SPN)
+* Assign it the correct role (e.g., Cluster Admin or custom Reader role)
+* Provide SPN credentials as environment variables

-👉 See the full [AKS Configuration & Best Practices Setup](aks-best-practice-checks.md) guide for step-by-step instructions.
+👉 See [AKS Configuration & Best Practices](aks-best-practice-checks.md) for step-by-step setup.